gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 This issue happens if you specified a `pull_policy` in your `.gitlab-ci.yml` but there is no policy configured in the Runner's config file.
 To fix this, add `allowed_pull_policies` to your config according to [Restrict Docker pull policies](#restrict-docker-pull-policies).

+### Background processes cause jobs to hang and timeout

+Background processes started during job execution can [prevent the build job from exiting](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/2880).
+To avoid this you can:

+- Double fork the process.
+For example, `command_to_run < /dev/null &> /dev/null &`.
+- Kill the process before exiting the job script.

 ## Restrict access to job variables

 When using Kubernetes executor, users with access to the Kubernetes cluster can read variables used in the job.
 By default, job variables are stored in: